Skip to main content

 Each time a new option order has been sent (no matter if the order is executed or not), a new order number is generated and counted towards the 390 Rule.
 Orders that are canceled and replaced will generate a new order number and count towards the 390 Rule.
 Spread orders are considered a single order, regardless of the number of legs of the spread.

-Firstrade is required to conduct a review on a quarterly calendar basis to identify those customers who have exceeded the 390-order threshold for any month in that quarter and who are to be classified as Professional Traders for the next calendar quarter.
+Firstrade is required to conduct a review on a monthly basis to identify those customers who have exceeded the 390-order threshold during that calendar month and who are to be classified as Professional Traders for the next calendar month.
+Because this review happens monthly, a customer classified as a Professional Trader for one month will return to standard status the following month if their activity falls back below the threshold.

 Did this answer your question?